 (Legacy customers can see the complete list of supported kernels on the Legacy Customers page.)

 Oracle Linux Premier Support customers already have access to Ksplice.
 Visit Unbreakable Linux Network for installation instructions and to get an access key, and obtain the benefits of getting security updates without rebooting.

 If you use Oracle Linux or Red Hat Enterprise Linux, you can try Oracle Ksplice free for 30 days.
 During the trial, you will receive all of the protections of Oracle Ksplice for your kernel.

 Servers aren't the only systems needing protection.
-Oracle has made the kernel protections from Oracle Ksplice available for free to members of the Linux community for their desktop installations of Ubuntu and Fedora.
+Oracle has made the kernel protections from Oracle Ksplice available for free to members of the Linux community for their desktop installations of Ubuntu.
 Find out first hand the benefits of being protected by Oracle Ksplice.

 Learn how Oracle Ksplice works to make your systems more secure